 - Shortening and flour, to grease the Bundt pan

-Special Equipment To Make an Easter Egg Cake
+Special Equipment Needed to Make an Easter Egg Cake

-For this fun cake, you will need the following special items:
+For this fun Easter cake, you will need the following special items:

 - 15x10x1-inch jelly roll pan